-In November 2016, I left the TU Darmstadt and took up a chair professorship at the University of Lincoln, where I joined the Lincoln Centre of Autonomous Systems.
-Check my new homepage.
+In November 2016, I left the TU Darmstadt.
+After a stint at a chair professorship at the University of LincolnLincoln Centre of Autonomous Systems, I became full professor at the KIT and am heading the chair "Autonomous Learning Robots" since January 2020.
+Check out my new homepage here!
 You can still reach me via firstname.lastname@example.org.

 Hierarchical and Structured Learning for Robotics, Reinforcement Learning, Information Theoretic Policy Search